 The most effective storm prevention is built into the roof itself.
 If your roof is older than ~15 years, you're carrying generation-old materials, and there's a limit to what hardening can accomplish.
 For newer or upcoming roofs:

 1. Specify Class 4 impact-rated shingles when you replace.
 Atlas StormMaster Shake (Class 4) costs a meaningful upcharge over standard architectural shingles.
-Most Tennessee homeowner's insurance carriers discount premiums 5–28% for Class 4 installs — at typical Kingsport premium levels, the discount usually pays back the upcharge inside 4–6 years.
+Most Tennessee homeowner's insurance carriers offer premium discounts for Class 4 installs — check with your carrier for your specific discount.
 Beyond the discount, the shingles take 2"+ hail without claim-worthy damage.

 2. Specify enhanced wind-rated underlayment and 6-nail patterns.
 Most asphalt shingles are warranted to 110 mph wind with proper nailing.
 6-nail patterns (versus the 4-nail standard) increase the effective rating to 130 mph and cost the contractor about an hour of additional install time.
 Worth asking for.